realmazharhussain/gdm-tools/README.md

 This is a set of tools for Gnome's Display/Login Manager (GDM).

-Currently, it includes only 'gdm-theme' tool and 'gnomeconf2gdm'.
+Currently, it includes only 'set-gdm-theme' tool and 'gnomeconf2gdm'.

 ## gnomeconf2gdm

 A script that gets Settings from Gnome Desktop and applies them to GDM

-## gdm-theme
+## set-gdm-theme

 This is a command-line program which provides a nice interface to set GDM theme and background image.